GetPageSpeed/nginx-extras-docs/docs/lua/dns.md

 	The current resource record type, possible values are `1` (`TYPE_A`), `5` (`TYPE_CNAME`), `28` (`TYPE_AAAA`), and any other values allowed by RFC 1035.
 * `address`

 	The IPv4 or IPv6 address in their textual representations when the resource record type is either `1` (`TYPE_A`) or `28` (`TYPE_AAAA`), respectively.
-Secussesive 16-bit zero groups in IPv6 addresses will not be compressed by default, if you want that, you need to call the `compress_ipv6_addr` static method instead.
+Successive 16-bit zero groups in IPv6 addresses will not be compressed by default, if you want that, you need to call the `compress_ipv6_addr` static method instead.
 * `section`

 	The identifier of the section that the current answer record belongs to.
 Possible values are `1` (`SECTION_AN`), `2` (`SECTION_NS`), and `3` (`SECTION_AR`).